 The contracts awarded in response to this RFA will be for a five-year term.
-Selected applicants awarded a contract under this RFA will be required to adhere to all terms and conditions in OMH's Master Grant Contract.
+Selected applicants awarded a contract under this RFA will be required to adhere to all terms and conditions in OMH's Contract for Grants.

 N. Contract Termination and Reassignment